lyra/rest-api-server-java-sdk/README.md

 #### Default configuration by file

-In order to do so, you can just create in your classpath a file called _lyra-client-configuration.properties_ and set the right values:
+In order to do so, you can just create in your classpath a file called _api-client-configuration.properties_ and set the right values:

     #Merchant account parameters